 If you don’t have outstanding mid-funnel content now, you don’t need to panic, but you should take steps to improve your content strategies to generate mid-funnel assets.

-“Content creation does not need to be a linear process,” inbound marketer Katie Schieder from Arc Intermedia writes at BuzzSumo.
-“If you already have a great bottom of the funnel piece of content, then work backwards.
+“Content creation does not need to be a linear process,” writes Katie Schieder, director of inbound marketing and content at marketing agency Arc Intermedia.
+“If you already have a great bottom of the funnel piece of content (case study, demo video, customer testimonial), then work backwards.
 If you have a blog post that generates a lot of traffic but has a high bounce rate, think of ways you can expand on the topics discussed in that post.”

 Mid-funnel content is essential for brands and their sales processes.
 Without it, your leads will lack the information they need to buy, and your sales team will struggle to vet qualified buyers.
 Mid-funnel content provides information to both parties, which ultimately translates into a smoother buying process.